Filipe-Leite/EMBARCA_SOUTHERN_CITIES/README.md

 ## Clone the project and run the command below (if your machine has docker and docker compose installed):

-  sudo docker-compose build
+  sudo docker-compose build <br>
   sudo docker-compose up

 ## If your machine doesn't have Docker installed you can follow the steps below (you will need to install postgres and set it up):

   sudo -u postgres psql <br>
-  psql
-  CREATE ROLE filipe WITH LOGIN SUPERUSER PASSWORD '1234';
+  CREATE ROLE filipe WITH LOGIN SUPERUSER PASSWORD '1234'; <br>
   rails db:create db:migrate db:seed

 ## In your browser's url field write the url below and type enter: